-David S. Almeida is a partner in Benesch’s Litigation Practice Group, Co-Chair of the Class Actions Practice Group and Chair of the TCPA Practice Group.
+David S. Almeida is a partner in Benesch’s Litigation Practice Group, Chair of the Class Actions Practice Group, Chair of the Retail, Hospitality & Consumer Products Group, and Chair of the TCPA Practice Group.
 He focuses his nationwide practice on navigating clients through class action lawsuits, complex business litigation and regulatory investigations across a variety of industry sectors including retail, telecommunications, marketing and advertising, hospitality and healthcare.
 He is widely recognized as an expert in consumer fraud and privacy class action defense, and was recently named an Illinois Super Lawyer following the successful defense of numerous bet-the-company class actions.

 Class Action Defense

 David's practice focuses on cutting edge class action defense, representing clients in a wide-range of claims, including data breach and privacy violations, state consumer fraud and deceptive business practices, false advertising and false labeling, the Telephone Consumer Protection Act (TCPA), the Fair Credit Reporting Act (FCRA), and state and federal gift card acts.
 Some of his recent matters include the defense of first-of-its-kind anti-gaming class actions brought against mobile application developers, consumer fraud claims asserted against mobile payment technology providers, nine-figure-exposure TCPA claims, and bet-the-company long-term care understaffing claims.

 David often serves as national coordinating defense counsel for clients faced with numerous or competing class actions in multiple jurisdictions.
 He has participated in the defense of more than 170 class actions in state and federal courts across the country, involving all stages of the litigation and appellate processes.
 He is an expert in developing novel defense strategies, including the use of affirmative motions to deny class certification, early summary judgment, absent class member discovery, and survey data to defeat class actions.